volt-protocol/ethereum-credit-guild/credit.md

 The global debt ceiling is determined determined implicitly based on the `voteWeight` and `totalSupply` in the Guild token contract.
 The debt ceiling of a particular loan is determined based on the amount of GUILD staked to it.
 For example, if the `voteWeight` is 1, and there are 10m GUILD tokens, a holder of 10% of the GUILD supply can allocate a debt ceiling of 1m CREDIT to lend against a collateral of their choice.

+### Exogenous vs Endogenous Asset Borrowing and CREDIT Accounting

+Credits are a synthetic asset whose supply is bounded by the votes of GUILD holders defining lending terms, the willngness of borrowers to mint CREDIT, and of others to hold.
+On the other hand, deposited collateral assets like ETH have a fixed total in-protocol liquidity distributed across the `LendingTerm`s where collateral is deposited.
+The protocol will not collect reserve fees or charge interest in any denomination other than CREDIT.

+If a user wants to borrow a non-CREDIT asset, they can use CREDIT collateral, and the interest rate is assessed in CREDIT at the time of loan repayment or liquidation.
+To borrow a non-CREDIT asset using CREDIT collateral, such as borrowing ETH using USDC as collateral, there is a double hop from borrow CREDIT with USDC, then borrow ETH against CREDIT.
+Using CREDIT as a common unit of account reduces the number of loan terms that must be defined and managed by GUILD holders.

 -------------

 ### Borrowing and Repayment

 To initiate a loan, a user must find an acceptable set of lending terms and post collateral.
-The collateral tokens are held in the associated `CreditLendingTerm` contract while the loan is active.
-When the loan is repaid, the collateral is automatically withdrawn.
+The collateral tokens are held in the associated `CreditLendingTerm` contract while the loan is active, unless they are eligible for borrowing, in which case they may be lent out.

 A given lending term mints a fixed number of credits per collateral token, until the available credit is used up.
 When a user repays their loan, they must repay a greater amount of CREDIT than they borrowed due to the accrued interest.
 All the credits repaid are burnt.
 Anyone can repay a loan, though only the user can withdraw their collateral.
 Partial repayments are not allowed except during the liquidation auction.